Agent Skills: Daily Plans

 1. Identify the task.
 Look at the conversation history for the most recent task that was completed.
 If ambiguous, ask which task to log.

-**Output:** Link to deliverable, summary of result, or confirmation.
+- **Output:** Link to deliverable, summary of result, or confirmation

-**Verification:**
+- **Verification:**

-- [x] Specific thing that was verified
+- [x] Specific thing verified

 - [x] Another verification item